backstage/backstage/docs/support/project-structure.md

 and **GraphQL**.
 We differentiate these types of plugins when we name them, with a dash-suffix. `-backend` means it’s a backend plugin and so on.

-One reason for splitting a plugin is because of it's dependencies.
+One reason for splitting a plugin is because of its dependencies.
 Another reason is for clear separation of concerns.

 Take a look at our [Plugin Marketplace](https://backstage.io/plugins) or browse